JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-ui-integration.md

 }
 ```

-Now you can use the `ComposeView` structure in other SwiftUI structures.
+Now you can use the `ComposeView` structure in other SwiftUI structures. `Main_iosKt.MainViewController` is a generated
+name, you can learn more about name translation from Swift on the Kotlin [Interoperability with Swift/Objective-C](https://kotlinlang.org/docs/native-objc-interop.html#top-level-functions-and-properties) page.

 In the end, your application should look like this: